fedx-988/GrokAI-Crypter/README.md

 ⚠️ This tool is for educational purposes only.
 ⚠️ Use only on systems you own or have permission to test.
 ⚠️ The persistence mechanism may be flagged by security software.
-⚠️ The CMD/Powershell window will stay open on Windows 11 due to a bug.
+⚠️ The CMD/Powershell window will stay open on Windows 11 due to a bug in the Windows terminal.

 ## Author